 OnPlan is financial modeling software that allows you to forecast, budget, and collaborate with your FP&A team for better visibility, greater transparency, and more effective benchmarking.
 You provide your existing spreadsheet models to OnPlan and they build you a customized model with informative dashboards, charts, graphs, and more.

 OnPlan is for small companies looking to eliminate financial modeling errors inherent to spreadsheets by transitioning those models to a more powerful financial modeling platform.

-Budgyt is an easy to use, intuitive platform with a clean simple interface for budgeting multiple P&L’s without needing Excel.
-It is a fully cloud-based, multi-department budgeting tool that delivers solutions for small-medium sized businesses, nonprofits, or larger enterprises with complex needs like cost-allocation.
+Budgyt is an easy-to-use, intuitive platform with a clean simple interface for budgeting multiple P&Ls without needing Excel.
+It is a fully cloud-based, multi-department budgeting tool that delivers solutions for small-medium-sized businesses, nonprofits, or larger enterprises with complex needs like cost allocation.

-Budgyt is perfect for companies seeking a solution designed specifically for budgeting multiple P&Ls that eliminates their need for Excel.
+Budgyt is perfect for companies seeking a solution specifically for budgeting multiple P&Ls that eliminates their need for Excel.

 12. Oracle Essbase

 Oracle Essbase allows organizations to rapidly generate insights from multidimensional data sets using what-if analysis and data visualization tools.
 It is a business analytics solution that can complement other FP&A tools with deeper analytics and modeling capabilities.